UGK: Career and recordings

 On December 30, 2005, Pimp C was released from prison and was to be on parole until December 2009.
 He released his first post-incarceration album, titled Pimpalation, on July 25, 2006.

 On August 7, 2007, the group released their fifth studio album, the self-titled Underground Kingz.
 It was a double album, containing 26 tracks and spanning two discs.
 Featured guests included Talib Kweli, Too Short, Rick Ross, Z-RO, Three 6 Mafia, Slim Thug, OutKast, as well as hip-hop legends Kool G Rap and Big Daddy Kane on a Marley Marl-produced track titled "Next Up".
 The album also featured British rapper Dizzee Rascal on the track "Two Types of Bitches", following UGK's guest appearance in Rascal's own album Maths + English for the track "Where's Da G's".
 The album featured production by DJ Paul & Juicy J, Jazze Pha, Swizz Beatz, The Runners, Lil Jon, fellow Texas legend Scarface, and Pimp C. DJ Paul and Juicy J produced the second single, "International Player's Anthem (I Choose You)".

 The album got a positive reception, both commercially and critically.
-It received a 4-star rating from Allmusic, and reached #1 on the Billboard Hot 200 album charts.
-"International Player's Anthem (I Choose You)" became the group's only single to chart on the Billboard Hot 100 pop charts, where it peaked at #70.
+It received a 4-star rating from AllMusic, and reached number 1 on the Billboard 200 albums chart.
+"International Player's Anthem (I Choose You)" became the group's only single to chart on the Billboard Hot 100 pop charts, where it peaked at number 70.

-2007–09: Death of Pimp C and breakup
+2007–2009: Death of Pimp C and breakup

 On December 4, 2007, Pimp C was found dead at the Mondrian Hotel in West Hollywood, California, after Los Angeles County Fire Department responded to a 9-1-1 call.
 They arrived to his sixth-floor hotel room to find him dead in bed.
 This was three days after he performed with Too Short at the House of Blues in Los Angeles.

 Bun B was interviewed a few days later by radio DJ Madd Hatta, and an audio recording has been posted online.

 In 2008, Bun B stated in an interview that there would be one last UGK album released, before he permanently becomes a solo act: "Yea, we’re still putting together this last UGK record too, because there’s a lot of music that we’ve already recorded for it," said Bun B. "I think that album itself is going to be a little bit weird."
 UGK 4 Life was released in 2009.